yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 </div>

 Takeaways:
-- Inside our event handler, we can instruct our program to grab the current value of an input element.
+- Inside our event handler `getNameAndLogToConsole`, we can instruct our program to grab the current value of an input element.
 We do this with `.val()`.
 - We need to store the value of the input element in a variable.
 - We have to wait until we are inside the event handler to grab the input value.
 Otherwise, it would still be an empty string.